dotlang/language/README.md

 ## Operators
 - Conditional: `and or not == != >= <=`
 - Math: `+ - * % ++ -- **`
+- Note that `+` operator can also work on arrays which joins two arrays together.
 The math operators can be combined with `=` to do the calculation and assignment in one statement.
 - `=` operator: copies only for primitive type, makes a variable refer to the same object as another variable for any other type.
 If you need a copy, you have to clone the variable.
 - `x == y` will call `opEquals` functions is existing, by default compares field-by-field values.
 But you can override.